mikharas/studybuddy/README.md

 Features:
 Our current features include:
 - Event Navigation
-- Event creation
+- Event Creation
 - Event Editing
 - Event Map/location navigation
-- Event joining/leaving
+- Event Joining/Leaving
-- Profile editing
+- Profile Editing

+Usage of the features should be self explanatory but for more detailed instructions see below.

 Admins currently have the ability to edit their special admin event meetings, more features for them coming soon.